-North Idaho College is accredited by the Northwest Commision on Colleges and Universities, an institutional accrediting body recognized by the Secretary of the U.S. Department of Education and the Council for Higher Education Accreditation.
-The Nursing program is accreditied by the National League for Nursing Accrediting Commission (NLNAC).
+North Idaho College is accredited by the Northwest Commission on Colleges and Universities, an institutional accrediting body recognized by the Secretary of the U.S. Department of Education.
+The Associate Degree Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 The Radiography Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-The Medical Assisitant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Pharmacy Technology program is accredited by the American Society of Health-System Pharmacists (ASHP).

 North Idaho College was first known as Coeur d'Alene Junior College, a private school that was started in 1933 and operated for six years.
-The state legislature passed the Junior College Act in January 1939, which permitted the establishment of junior college districts by a vote of eligible electors.
+The state legislature passed the Junior College Act in January 1939, which permitted qualified areas to establish junior college districts by a vote of eligible electors.
 Coeur d'Alene Junior College became North Idaho Junior College in June of 1939.
 On July 31, 1971, the college changed its name to North Idaho College.
+NIC's service area is the Idaho Panhandle, which includes Kootenai, Benewah, Bonner, Shoshone, and Boundary counties.